camlinke/wordcount/README.md

 Next we're going to set up our Heroku environments for both our production and staging app.

 Setup Heroku
-See http://www.realpython.com/blog/python/migrating-your-django-project-to-heroku/ for more basic information about setting up your heroku app for use iwth Python.
-There is some Django specific stuff in there, however most of it applies to any python setup.
+I'm going to assume you have the heroku toolchain installed.
+For more basic information about setting up your heroku app for use with Python see the earlier link - There is some Django specific stuff in there, however most of it applies to any python setup.

 After you have Heroku setup on your machine create a Procfile
 ```